mdaldoukhi/Multi-Language-Template/README.md

   * To download all Packges that need on the repo
   * Make sure you have to install CocoaPods

-2- Either npx pod-install ios or
+2- Either npx pod-install ios or:
   * cd ios
   * pod install
   * cd ..